Does Love Surpass Doctrine?

 If you then profess this, what practically does this mean?

 If you profess that love surpasses doctrine, then how does this play out in your life practically?
 Certainly, it can’t be in exclusionary tactics based on doctrine.
+In other words, you can’t withdraw from someone on doctrinal grounds.

 John says that many deceivers have gone out into the world that do not confess Jesus as Christ coming in the flesh (2 John 7).
 He counsels strongly against receiving such people into our houses or greeting them.